Prospective Doctoral Students

 QMU Bursary Funding

 With a QMU bursary your tuition fees are waived and you receive a tax free maintenance allowance to cover your costs of living.
-We have only a small number of QMU bursary studentships available each year and funding is only available for PhD study based at Queen Margaret University in topics which have been specified by each Research Centre.
-These specific themes/topics are advertised on the Graduate School webpages in February of each academic year.
+We have a small number of QMU bursary studentships available each year.
+Funding is only available for PhD study based at Queen Margaret University in topics which have been specified by each Research Centre.
+These specific themes/topics are advertised annually on the Graduate School webpages in February.
 If you plan to apply for a QMU PhD bursary, your research proposal must relate to one of the advertised themes/topics.

-You should apply as early as possible and if successful you will be offered a place on the programme commencing either September or January.
+You should apply as early as possible.
+If successful, you will be offered a place commencing either September or January.
 In addition to completing the online application form you will be required to provide a number of supporting documents.

 Application guidance is available on the How to Apply webpage.